szadam96/RV/README.md

 ```

+NOTE: The inference scripts automatically download the required model weights, so there is no need to download them manually.

 ### Preprocessing DICOM files

 Run the following command to preprocess the DICOM files:
 ```
 python -m echonet preprocess --data_dir /path/to/dicom/files --output /path/to/output/videos --crop_size 112 112
 ```